kunal-shetty/kunal-shetty/README.md

 ## About Me ✨

 I'm Kunal-shetty — I love building with TypeScript, HTML, JavaScript and shipping thoughtful experiences.
-Lately, I've been working on Soilmate.
+Lately, I've been working on Soilmate, K.